willstepp/writings/sanctum-kthadras/sk.notes.md

 -) Will gets a little drunk at the after party, looks up Abigail in the company directory, finds her address -) Drives home, going a little out of the way, and passes by her address.
 He pulls in.
 -) Inside the house he sees a grotesque figure hanging in the closet, pointing at the desk

+	 Homes in Virginia Highland are sought-after by fans of the neighborhood’s modest century-old bungalows, cottages and charming Tudor style homes.

+ Gabled roof, patio area

+ Exterior
+Balanced and well-proportioned, but not symmetrical, appearance from the front A low, exposed roof, often with beams or rafters showing A modest front porch or veranda
+Square, tapered columns, sometimes called “bungalow columns”

+Finds a key under a clay vase

+All the muscle, bone, sinew, and vicera of her body spiraled inward on itself, as if she were caught in the gravitational vortex of a black hole.

+* (Dream) Sees her try to light the journal on fire, put it out, then hide it instead.

+* Has a dream he visits the house and discovers a journal when her hung body with tentacles for a face point at the dresser.
+He wakes up, unaware he was dreaming.
+It’s the middle of the night.
+The house is the same as his dream.
+He finds the journal.

+* The place looks like his dream, except reverse.
+And darker.
+He uses phone as flashlight.

+* Exploring the house he sees his reflection in the mirror and is startled.

+* Once the idea was planted within his brain it would not leave him alone.
+It seemed wrong and inwardly he even asked himself, can a person do things like this?
+Somewhere inside he knew he wanted his inner voice to reassure him.
+Don't be silly, of course not.
+There are laws prohibiting such things.
+But that voice never came and he knew that as long as no one found out, a person could do things like this.
+And worse things, if need be.

+* While exploring the house, Will sees an old doll on the bed next to the pillow, maybe it startles him.